prometheansacrifice/ocaml/asmcomp/wasm32/README.md

 Typed CMM
 ---

-In normal OCaml compilation, after typechecking has been completed the types are removed, and thus the cmm representation does not include types.
+In normal OCaml compilation, after typechecking has been completed most types are removed.
-However, for WASM, adding some types back at this stage is helpful to cleanly generate the WebAssembly, because CMM is closer to WASM than it is to the typed AST.
+However, for WASM, including some additional type information at this stage is helpful to generate the types required by WebAssembly.
-WebAssembly types and helper functions are defined in [typed_cmm.ml](typed_cmm.ml).
+Type enhancements to the CMM provided by OCaml are defined in [typed_cmm.ml](typed_cmm.ml).
+`Typed_cmm` is used in [emit.mlp](emit.mlp) to translate that CMM to the WebAssembly AST, which then gets transformed in actual binary code in [encode.ml](encode.ml).

 Linking
 ---

-We currently depend on a fork of LLVM for linking with other WASM code.
+We currently depend on LLVM for linking with other WASM code.
 This is desirable for interoperability with code written in other languages.

+*NOTE:* The `wasm-backend` branch currently depends on a fork of LLVM to support garbage collection.
+The intention is to eventually upstream these changes into LLVM.

 Contributing
 ---